Asakar/SuggestionMining/README.md

 * Google's cloud GPU
 * Colab notebook

-The following shows the application in actions.
+The following shows the application in action.
 The application parses through the data defined below and then prints out the suggestions made in the text.

 <img src=/images/app.png>
 <img src=/images/pred.png>